Consultations & Referrals

 - A referral from the GP, specifically for Podiatry, is required prior to your appointment

-- It is kindy requested that you personally settle your account after the consultation
+- There is no gap payments for these patients, however it is kindy requested that you personally settle your account after the consultation

 - A receipt will be provided to you, enabling personal reimbursement.

-- All patients under the NDIS Scheme are accepted
+- All patients under the NDIS Scheme are welcomed.